top of page

 How To Apply

-As part of the application process, please be prepared to share necessary information, including but not limited to photo identification, a list of all household members, proof of income, information on your heating bills, and your housing situation
+As part of the application process, please be prepared to share necessary information, including but not limited to: photo identification, a list of all household members, proof of income, information on your heating bills, and your housing situation.

 How to send us your application and other requested documents.